tony-o/perl6-xoo/docs/README.md

 # Welcome to Xoos

-This is the documentation for Xoos, a perl6 ORM.
+This is the documentation for Xoos, a perl6 ORM.  this document is incomplete.
 ##

 * [terminology](#terminology)